birabittoh/flounder/README.md

 # Flounder: a portal into the small web

-A lightweight server to help users build simple Gemini sites over http(s) and serve those sites over http(s) and gemini
+A lightweight server to help users build simple Gemini sites over http(s) and serve those sites over http(s) and Gemini

+Flounder is in ALPHA -- development and features are changing frequently, especially as the Gemini spec and ecosystem remains relatively unstable.

 ## Building

-Requires go 1.15 and sqlite3 development libraries.
+Requires go >= 1.15 and sqlite3 development libraries.

 `go build`